Travel Agent Tax Deductions 2023

 A Dream Vacations travel agent working poolside on her laptop

 One of the many rewards of operating a home-based travel agency franchise is the tax incentives you may qualify for.
+If you’ve been curious about travel agent tax deductions 2023 or how to invest your tax refund, we are excited to share that there are many options that may fit your needs.
 Be sure to consult with your financial advisor and ask about which items you may be able to deduct such as your mortgage, property taxes, insurance, utilities and household maintenance, as well as travel expenses.

 According to the Internal Revenue Service, “[t]o qualify to deduct expenses for business use of your home, you must use part of your home … exclusively and regularly as your principal place of business.”
-With that in mind, let’s look at some travel agent tax deductions 2022 that you may be able to incorporate into your travel agency business plan.
+With that in mind, let’s look at some travel agent tax deductions 2023 can present that you may be able to incorporate into your travel agency business plan

 How Do You Qualify?